Library Resources

 Public Access workstations will require a NetID and a Password.

 Public Access is limited to two (2) hours total per day per patron (in one single block of time).
-Enrolled students will have priority access as needs require.
+Enrolled students will have priority access to computers and printing as needs required.

 Questions may be directed to library staff.
 Student workers cannot grant access or register community users.